Revolutionising the Financial Market through Digital Lending

 RBI augmented the digital lending space by promoting technology through fin-tech or P2P lenders.
 The exponential growth in the digital lending space is attributed to enabling the policy of e-KYC wherein users can verify demographic details and other relevant information.
 The fintech companies making use of the facility increased the customer base by several folds.

-The current digitised platforms are exceptional with a seamless experience and completely data-driven giving little room for errors.
+The current digitised platforms are exceptional with a seamless experience and are completely data-driven giving little room for errors.

 Redefining Traditional Banking

 Customers are attracted to digital lending mainly because of its speed, timeliness and accuracy.
-Traditional banks and NBFCs strict guidelines often discourage individuals who are desperate for instant loans.
+Traditional banks and NBFCs’ strict guidelines often discourage individuals who are desperate for instant loans.
 The instructions include a minimum loan amount of one lakh, a minimum salary of Rs 30,000/- and a sizable credit score.
 The procedures had an adverse impact on SME finance too.

 According to the Boston Consulting Group, India’s digital lending market represents a $1 trillion opportunity in the next five years.
-Digital lending currently contributes to 23 per cent of the overall lending market in India which will shoot up to 48 per cent by 2023.
+Digital lending currently contributes to 23 percent of the overall lending market in India which will shoot up to 48 percent by 2023.

 Going the right way

-A welcome relief for digital lending has been through RBI and continuous backing from Government of India towards digitisation through UPI, demonetisation, India Stack and the introduction of GST.
+A welcome relief for digital lending has been through RBI and continuous backing from the Government of India towards digitisation through UPI, demonetisation, India Stack and the introduction of GST.

 One of the most ignored segments by the traditional banking system is the MSMEs.
-The deficit is estimated to be approximately $230 B, and the gaps are closed in by digital lending.
-According to Omidyar-BCG report, it is estimated that by 2023, MSME digital lending has the potential to increase between 10 and 15-fold to reach Rs 6-7 lakh crore in annual disbursements, creating an ocean of opportunity for both traditional lenders and digital start-ups.
+The deficit is estimated to be approximately $230 B, and the gaps are closed by digital lending.
+According to the Omidyar-BCG report, it is estimated that by 2023, MSME digital lending has the potential to increase between 10 and 15-fold to reach Rs 6-7 lakh crore in annual disbursements, creating an ocean of opportunity for both traditional lenders and digital start-ups.

-Subsequently, it’s all set, in the ensuing days digital lending space will invite more innovative offerings and drive the success.
+Subsequently, it’s all set, in the ensuing days digital lending space will invite more innovative offerings and drive success.